syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 <tr>
 <td>{{'[GridUnboundColumn](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridUnboundColumn.html)'| markdownify }}</td>
 <td>{{'[GridUnboundCellTextBoxRenderer](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridUnboundCellTextBoxRenderer.html)'| markdownify }}</td>
-<td>To add additional columns which are not bound with data object from underlying data source.</td>
+<td>To add additional columns that are not bound with data object from the underlying data source.</td>
 </tr>
 </table>

 ## GridColumn

-The [GridColumn](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) is the base column type of all columns.
+The [GridColumn](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) is the base column types of all columns.
 Hence its properties are used by all the columns.
-The following sub-sections explain about properties and customizations of GridColumn:
+The following sub-sections explain the properties and customizations of GridColumn:

 ### Binding options

-The display content of GridColumn is determined from the [GridColumn.DisplayBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~DisplayBinding.html) property.
+Display content of the GridColumn is determined from the [GridColumn.DisplayBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~DisplayBinding.html) property.
 It gets or sets display binding that associates the GridColumn with a property in the data source.

 The actual bound value of the GridColumn is determined from [GridColumn.ValueBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~ValueBinding.html) property.
 It gets or sets value binding that associates the GridColumn with a property in the data source.

 #### Mapping column to particular property

 The [GridColumn.MappingName](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) associates the GridColumn with a property available in the underlying data source.
-While setting MappingName alone to the SfDataGrid the `GridColumn.DisplayBinding` will be automatically generated based on the MappingName.
+While setting MappingName alone to the SfDataGrid, the `GridColumn.DisplayBinding` will be automatically generated based on the MappingName.
 Data manipulation operations like sorting, filtering, and grouping will be done based on the MappingName property.

-To format the cell content, use the Converter of the `GridColumn.DisplayBinding` to customize the cell content.
+To format cell content, use the converter of the `GridColumn.DisplayBinding` to customize the cell content.
 The following code example appends the text “Customer” along with the Customer ID:

 {% highlight xaml %}
 <ContentPage.Resources>